Nagaland: 13 civilians killed in firing by security forces, chief minister calls for calm

 A first information report has been filed in connection with the killings.
 “Internet and mobile data were shut down immediately [on] Saturday evening,” Sinha said, adding that those injured were admitted to Mon district hospital.

 The Army ordered a Court of Inquiry into the killings.
-In a statement, it said one soldier died and the security forces have suffered severe injuries in the anti-insurgency operation.
+In a statement, it said one also soldier died and the security forces have suffered severe injuries in the anti-insurgency operation.

 Nagaland Chief Minister Neiphiu Rio said a high-level special investigation team will conduct an inquiry into the killings.